Your Syllabus at UT Austin

 It is strongly recommended that you outline any individual expectations for assignments completion, including parameters around group work, authorized resources, citation requirements, use of AI tools, etc. in the assignment directions.
 Clear and detailed expectations not only reduce the likelihood of a possible violation, but they also aid the Student Conduct team in holding students accountable that fail to adhere to the assignment directions.

-The Office of Student Conduct and Academic Integrity recommends including a statement about the use of artificial intelligence tools in class and outlines three levels of permissibility to choose from, please tailor the statement below to meet your needs:
+The Office of Student Conduct and Academic Integrity and Office of Academic Technology recommend including a statement about the use of artificial intelligence tools in class and outlines three levels of permissibility from which to choose.
+Please tailor the statement below to meet your needs:

 -